A parallel algorithm for penalized learning of the multivariate exponential family from data of mixed types: Algorithm

 \subsubsection{Cross-validation}

 The penalty parameter $\lambda$ of the ridge pseudo-likelihood estimator is selected using $k$-fold cross-validation.
 This amounts to dividing the $n$ samples over $k$ exhaustive and mutually exclusive groups.
 The samples from all-but-one of these groups are used to compute the estimator for a given choice of the penalty parameter.
 The performance of the obtained estimator is evaluated on the samples of the left-out group.
 This process is repeated $k$ times, leaving each group out once, but using the same penalty parameter value throughout.
 The resulting $k$ performances are averaged and this average is the estimated performance of the estimator for the employed penalty parameter value.
 The performance is assessed for a grid of penalty parameters usually spanning multiple orders of magnitude (e.g. $\lambda\in[10^{-10},10^2]$).
 The value that yields the best estimated performance is considered optimal and used to obtain the final, optimal estimator.
 In the remainder the performance is evaluated with the mean squared prediction error (MSPE) and $k=10$ unless stated otherwise.
+The choice for $k=10$ follows the recommendation provided in \cite{Friedman2001}, where it is suggested to be reasonable compromise between the resulting bias and variance of the cross-validated prediction error.

+The simpliciy and generality of cross-valdation makes it an obvious choice for penalty parameter selection.
+Moreover, as cross-validation chooses a model with good prediction performance, it is also a natural choice for ridge-type estimators that do not induce sparsity.
+Alternatively, one may employ an information criterion, that balances model fit and complexity, for penalty parameter selection.
+The extended Bayesian information criterion (eBIC) has been proposed for model selection with high-dimensional data \citep{chen2008extended}. \cite{gao2010composite} generalized the eBIC for the sparse maximum pseudo-likelihood estimators.
+Here the application of eBIC for penalty parameter selection is currently hampered by the lack of a proper definition of model complexity for non-sparse ridge-type estimators.
+But when available, it may be a promising computationally less demanding alternative to cross-validation.